TCP and UDP –

 - TCP stands for “Transmission Control Protocol” while UDP stands for “User datagram Protocol”.

-- TCP is connection oriented protocol while UDP is connectionless protocol.
+- TCP is the connection-oriented protocol while UDP is connectionless protocol.

 - TCP is more reliable than UDP.